LowikC/kaggle_sealion/README.md

 - Tried to create a segmentation map using superpixels but color are so close to the background that it seems hard to get something ok automatically.
 - Build a simple segmentation map using the existing density map
 - Use it to train UNet: still very bas result, we just learn to predict something random on all images...
+04/05/2017:
+- Debug the Unet model, by trying to learn an identity (same input/output).
+This seems to work (that's both depressing and encouraging ...): loss decreases rather fast, validation loss is at the same level as training loss, and the final results are as expected.
+05/05/2017:
+- Someone reach rmse=12 on the leaderboard
+- Debug the regression of density map:
+-- without normalization and input noise, it doesn't work.
+-- with normalization (log, scale 0, 1 and 0-mean, 1-std normalization): loss is a bit high, and the prediction is not perfect, but it seems much better.
+-- with normalization, but no batchnorm: even better, val loss at 0.03, good looking results (still a bit noisy, but the overall shape is there).
+- with normalization, batchnorm only in the "down" path: val loss at 1.2, bad looking (but not completly random).
+- Tried again to learn the density map:
+-- normalized image, put in 0, 1 and then normalized 0-mean, 1-std
+-- log output + normalization
+-- no batch norm as suggested by above tests
+-- loss decreases slowly, reaching 0.78 (val) after 2 epochs (100 * 8 samples each).
+BUT, it seems we start to learn something!
+Will try with more samples.
+-- with 10 epochs, 200 steps each (batch_size = 8), the loss is not better (0.78), BUT the prediction shows that we actually learn pretty well to segment the exact shape of sealion.
+That's very encouraging, even if results are hardly exploitable for now.
+- To test: learn on patch with FC network, then apply on test and use a second network to predict the count.
+06/05/2017:
+-- Need to see how to exploit and improve previous results.